robertorosero/pyhtonmig/PCbuild/readme.txt

 zlib
     Python wrapper for the zlib compression library.
-Get the source code for version 1.2.1 from a convenient mirror at: http://www.gzip.org/zlib/
+Get the source code for version 1.2.3 from a convenient mirror at: http://www.gzip.org/zlib/
-    Unpack into dist\zlib-1.2.1.
+    Unpack into dist\zlib-1.2.3.
-    A custom pre-link step in the zlib project settings should manage to build zlib-1.2.1\zlib.lib by magic before zlib.pyd (or zlib_d.pyd) is linked in PCbuild\.
+    A custom pre-link step in the zlib project settings should manage to build zlib-1.2.3\zlib.lib by magic before zlib.pyd (or zlib_d.pyd) is linked in PCbuild\.
-    However, the zlib project is not smart enough to remove anything under zlib-1.2.1\ when you do a clean, so if you want to rebuild zlib.lib you need to clean up zlib-1.2.1\ by hand.
+    However, the zlib project is not smart enough to remove anything under zlib-1.2.3\ when you do a clean, so if you want to rebuild zlib.lib you need to clean up zlib-1.2.3\ by hand.
+    When building zlib.pyd for Itanium, the pre-link build step won't work, so you will need to invoke nmake manually, using an IA64 build environment.

 bz2
     Python wrapper for the libbz2 compression library.
 Homepage